 Couples that Plan Together, Stay Together

 Life goals can help you grow as an individual; they give your career a boost, improve your self-esteem, and help you accomplish new tasks in a new year.
 But this is only the beginning.
-Goals can help strengthen your romantic relationship as well.
+Creating goals as a couple can help strengthen your romantic relationship.

 Some experts say that romantic relationships are like businesses.
 For instance, we each make a symbolic contract when we start a committed relationship and we each use our best qualities to help the relationship succeed.
 One thing that every successful business needs is a detailed mission/vision statement.
 Goals will help the two of you work as a team.
 These goals can help you stay motivated, set priorities, and improve your communication.

 Listed below are some Mindful Mate ideas for creating goals as a couple.